-In use the Blackstar HT5R MKII is one of our favorite low wattage amps.
-It has a lot of features, and both channels sound great.
-The clean channel tones are especially nice, and the “Voice” switch makes them even better.
-The “Tone” knob is also a great feature, and it’s easy to find good sounds with it.
-It’s small and rugged, so you can take this thing anywhere, but it doesn’t sound like a small amp!
+This is one of our favorite low-wattage amps while it’s in use.
+It has a lot of functions, and both channels sound fantastic..
+The “Voice” switch enhances the already pleasing clean channel tones.
+Additionally, the “Tone” knob is a nice feature, and it’s simple to find good sounds with it.
+It’s lightweight and portable, yet it doesn’t sound like a small amplifier!

 I will mention I found some noise / static in produced one you start getting the tone knob up past the 2 o’clock position.
 This could have been the stock tubes or some electrical interference from something else in the room but did want to bring it to your attention.

 The other drawback for me is I wish it had a bit more clean headroom.
 It starts getting distortion pretty early on.

 In regards to the tone it is simply top notch to my ears for an amp in this price range.
 It is super responsive to how you are playing and easy to find a sweet spot for the tone.
 The included 12″ speaker offered some nice bass and the cleans had a very nice sparkling top end.
 The overdriven sound was easy to get a good tone dialed in whether I was looking for a crunchy or a more overdriven tone.
 The overdriven tones offered a some really nice harmonics in the mids.